E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 - 3rdparty services
 - On which port does each service run?

+The order when deploying an app composed of multiple microservices:\
-1. Deploy any 3rd party apps
+    1. Deploy any 3rd party apps\
-2. Create Secret and ConfigMap components
+    2. Create Secret and ConfigMap components\
     3. Create deployment and Service for each microservice

 Note: When deploying multiple similar services to K8s, you can use helm chart with 1 common template and replace specific values for each service on the fly during deployment.

-1. Clone the Online shop app - https://github.com/nanuchi/microservices-demo
+1. Find the manifests of the online shop (deployment and service) here: https://github.com/nanuchi/microservices-demo/blob/master/release/kubernetes-manifests.yaml

-2. Create `config-all-microservices.yaml` containing Deployment and Service for all microservices
+2. Create `Module_10-Kubernetes/microservices/config-best-practices.yaml` containing Deployment and Service for all microservices

+3. Create a cluster on EKS:

+- `eksctl create cluster --name negru-cluster-best-practice --version 1.28 --region eu-central-1 --nodegroup-name negru-nodes --node-type t3.medium --nodes 7 --nodes-min 5 --nodes-max 15`
+- kubeconfig is automatically updated when creating the cluster with eksctl

-3. Create a namespace and deploy all microservices there
+4. Create a namespace using `kubectl create namespace myapp`

-4. Access the online shop using the publicIP of any Worker node and the NodePort defined.
+5. Apply the manifest containing microservices in that namespace

+- `kubectl apply -f Module_10-Kubernetes/microservices/config-best-practices.yaml -n myapp`

+6. Make sure the frontend service is of `type: LoadBalancer`.
+If you deployed on EKS, a Cloud native load balancer will be provisioned by AWS, being the single entrypoint to our cluster from external sources.
+Also you can map that ALB to a Route53 to have a nice domain name accessible.

 Deploy using best practices:

-1. Create `config-all-microservices.yaml`

 - Specify a pinned version on each container image - Otherwise, latest version is fetched, which makes it unpredictable and intransparent as to which versions are deployed in the cluster
 - Configure a liveness probe on each container - K8s knows the Pod state, not the application state.
 Sometimes pod is running, but container inside crashed.
 With liveness probe we can let K8s know when it needs to restart the container